Title V Maternal and Child Health

 Title V of the Social Security Act reflects our nation’s commitment to improving the health and well-being of mothers, children, including children with special health care needs, and their families.
 It is operationalized through a block grant.

-In Delaware, the Title V Block Grant serves as the foundation for much of our Maternal & Child Health (MCH) Program.
+In Delaware, the Title V Block Grant serves as the foundation for much of our Maternal and Child Health (MCH) Program.
 The Division of Public Health (DPH) coordinates and collaborates with many organizations and other state agencies to implement activities that address grant goals and objectives.

 MCH Block Grant Application

-MCH FY2023 Title V Block Grant
+MCH FY2025 Title V Block Grant Application

 State Action Plan Snapshot

 As part of the Title V Maternal and Child Health (MCH) Block Grant, Delaware has developed a five-year State Action Plan Snapshot to address our priority needs.
-Our Plan is organized by six reporting domains, which includes five MCH population domains (Women/Maternal Health, Perinatal/Infant Health, Child Health, Children and Youth with Special Health Care Needs (CYSHCN), and Adolescent Health).
+Our Plan is organized by six reporting domains, which includes five MCH population domains (Women/Maternal Health, Perinatal/Infant Health, Child Health, Children and Youth with Special Health Care Needs [CYSHCN], and Adolescent Health).
 The sixth domain addresses state-specific Cross-cutting/Systems Building needs.

 This State Action Plan offers an at-a-glance snapshot for the public, our partners, and our stakeholders to better understand our five-year plan.
-This report identifies the priority needs within each of the six domains, the program objectives, key strategies and relevant national and state performance measures for addressing each objective.
+This report identifies the priority needs within each of the six domains, the program objectives, key strategies, and relevant national and state performance measures for addressing each objective.

 Delaware’s Maternal and Child Health Five-Year Plan — 2020-2025